 Industrial hemp contains almost no THC — this is the active ingredient in marijuana that causes the user to get stoned.
-A low THC content means that products made using industrial hemp won’t get you high.
+A low THC content means that these products won’t get you high.

 This includes CBD, which is great because you can receive all of the health benefits of CBD without worrying about the buzz.